RECON-NG

 Disposable container (

-docker run -it --rm kalilinux/kali-rolling
+docker run -it --rm kalilinux/kali-rolling)

 Avoid Artifact Leaks: Clean Storage + Exfil Handling

-SQLite DB.
+Recon-ng stores output in .recon-ng/ SQLite DB.
 Protect or exfil that data securely:

 Clean workspace post-run:

-Avoid storing exports in
+workspaces delete NAMEAvoid storing exports in

-or known locationsStore to mounted encrypted volume:
+/root/or known locationsStore to mounted encrypted volume:

-over a hidden VPS or OnionShare
+Exfil using scp over a hidden VPS or OnionShare

 Randomization, Delays, and Noise Blending